Overview

 After the user saves their updated details and returns to the page, the Personalised Cards paragraph automatically refreshes to show matching content.

-Tip: This same process applies for live users — their personalised content updates automatically when they change their interests through the self-service form.
+Tip: This same process applies for live users — their personalised content updates automatically when they change their preferences in the self-service form.

 Fields